vashe25/launchkey_mini_mk3_ext/readme.md

 ```

 ## Support
-If you found a bug or have an idea how to improve,
+If you've found a bug or have an idea how to improve,
 please, write me at:
 - [Facebook](https://www.facebook.com/vashe25/)
 - [Soundcloud](https://soundcloud.com/ekzitplanet)